top of page

 Not her.

-I shared the back of the napkin math of our two choices, at least as I saw it, and she agreed with my assessment.
+I shared the back-of-the-napkin math of our two choices, at least as I saw it, and she agreed with my assessment.

 We made a three-year sacrifice that paid dividends for decades.
 Many spouses would never agree to this uncommon path.